|

 (Test-retest).
 On many occasions this approach is not practical

-For example, the examinees will adapt the test format and
+For example, the examinees might be adaptive to the test format and

 thus tend to score higher in later tests.
-Hence, careful
+This consequence is known

 Form

-developed, it can be used for different examinees.
-It is very common
+developed and validated by test equating, it can be used for different examinees.

-took Form A earlier could not share the test items with another
+examinee who took Form A earlier could not "help" another student

 Internal